khandy21yo/btran/README.md

 around this code, it is left as an exercise to the user to fix these.
 Doing otherwise creates "not C++" code.

+  Variable names
+	- Basic can use appended characters to define the variable type, such as '%', '$', etc. Also subscripted variables can overlap non-subscripted variables.
+To handle the multiple name collisions, a postfix is appended as necessary, of the form "_V<x>", where the <x> is a unique number.
+	- Some words are keywords in one context, and cab be used as variable names in another.
+For example, SET PROMPT is a command, but PROMPT can also be used as a variable in a RECORD.
+These will currently cause an error in btran.
+Rename these variables in the source to get btran to parse them correctly.
+  Value widths
+	- Much code exists that assumes the number of bits in varouus value types, such as in COMMON and MAP statements, SWAP%, etc.
+	  Also the original code expects some strings to be fixes length instead of the variable C++ std::string lengths.
+Handling this is extremely complex, and is left to post-editing to deal with it.
 - File I/O.
 	- Basic uses an integer channel number, with a limited number of channels available.
 C++ uses a data structure to refer to the open